-This chicken enchilada recipe is so saucy and flavorful.
+This chicken enchiladas with white sauce recipe is so saucy and flavorful.
 You won’t believe how simple and delicious it is.
 These enchiladas are loaded with chicken, corn, green chilies, cilantro, and lots of cheese.
 And of course, they are covered with a simple yet delicious homemade sauce.

 Today’s recipe marks recipe number 200 on my blog! woohoo!
 I can’t believe how quickly the recipes added up in only 2 years.
 We are celebrating the 200th recipe with these cheesy, gooey, melt in your mouth white sauce enchiladas.